MyroG/Advanced-local-events/README.md

 That's why I decided to create this prefab, this prefab fixes a few issues `SendCustomEventDelayedSeconds` and `SendCustomEventDelayedFrames` have while creating a few other issues :

 - Fixes : Events can be delayed, paused or removed
-- Issues : More Update loops

-You can use this prefab if :
-- You have hundreds of GameObjects that sends events with `SendCustomEventDelayedSeconds` and `SendCustomEventDelayedFrames`
-- You need to pause events from time to time, or delete events.
+- Issues : My script uses an Update loop, which makes it a bit less performant than the original VRC version, it is also less accurate due to a few optimisations I implemented (The script disables itself once the event stack is empty, which can cause newly sent events to be slightly delayed by a few frames)

-Do not use this prefab if:
+To summarize, do not use this prefab if:
 - You don't need to delay events
-- You cannot find a workaround without writing your own custom event sender.
+- You cannot find a workaround to delay events without writing your own custom event sender.

-Basically, this prefab implements new methods `AdvancedSendCustomEventDelayedSeconds` and  `AdvancedSendCustomEventDelayedFrames`, which returns an ID, that ID can later be used to break the event, or pause it.
+Basically, this prefab implements new methods `AdvancedSendCustomEventDelayedSeconds` and  `AdvancedSendCustomEventDelayedFrames`, which returns an ID, that ID can later be used to break the event, or delay it.
-During my tests, I was able to queue 200 events without noticing a huige performance impact, so the preformance inpact is not too bad, but it really depends on how you want to use it.
+During my tests, I was able to queue 200 events without noticing a huge performance impact, so the preformance inpact is not too bad, but it really depends on how you want to use it.
-The script automatically disables itself if no event is getting send, which also disables the Update events.
+The script automatically disables itself if the event stack is clear, which also disables the Update events.

 ## Installation